 B. Initiation of the Conduct Review Process

-2. A University Conduct Officer may investigate the alleged violations, whether the incident occurs on or off campus.
+A matter may be resolved through the Conduct Review Process whether the incident occurs on or off campus.

-4. The University, at its discretion, may proceed with the conduct review process without a formal written complaint.
+The University, at its discretion, may proceed with the Conduct Review Process without a formal written complaint.

-1. Not less than seven (7) days prior to the Conduct Officer or Conduct Board Hearing ("hearing"), the Office of the Dean of Student Life shall provide to the complainant and the respondent a written Notification of Hearing, which shall include the date, time, and location of the hearing, taking into account the class schedule of each party.
-The Office of the Dean of Student Life shall provide the Notice of Hearing to the complainant and the respondent via:
+No less than five (5) days prior to the Conduct Officer or Conduct Board Hearing (“hearing”), the Office of the Dean of Student Life shall provide to the complainant and the respondent a written Notification of Hearing, which shall include the date, time, and location of the hearing, taking into account the class schedule of each party, in addition to the date of the incident, a brief description of the incident, and the alleged violation(s) of the Code of Conduct.

-4. When the respondent is a student organization, notice will be sent to the student organization president and the SMU faculty/staff advisor.
+When the respondent is a student organization, the Notification of a Conduct Hearing will be sent to the student organization president and the SMU faculty/staff advisor.

 D. Conduct Officer Hearing

-1. The Conduct Officer shall meet with the complainant and the respondent to discuss the complaint; at his or her discretion, the Conduct Officer may meet with the complainant and the respondent separately.
+The Conduct Officer shall meet with the respondent, and the complainant, if one exists other than the University.
+At his or her discretion, the Conduct Officer may meet with the complainant and the respondent separately.

-4. The Conduct Officer may refer the case to a University Conduct Board if the Conduct Officer is unable to determine the outcome of the case for one or more of the following reasons:
+The Conduct Officer may refer the case to a University Conduct Board if the Conduct Officer is unable to determine the outcome of the case or if the outcome would be best determined by the University Conduct Board.

 E. University Conduct Board Hearings